Obsidian-TTRPG-Community/ObsidianTTRPGShare/Contributing.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 If our .gitignore does not filter out this content, submit a separate Pull Request to have that priority updated.

 2. Slugify your file names.
-Generally files are separated with a dash `-` and folders with an underscore `_`, however, we only are concerned that spaces are removed.
+	1. Top-level Folders can be Camel-Case.
+	2. subfolders and beyond can-be-kebab-case.

-3. No special characters in file names.
+4. No special characters in file names.

-4. Include a general description of what you are submitting.
+5. Include a general description of what you are submitting.

-5. Licenses in this repository are MIT by default.
+6. Licenses in this repository are MIT by default.
 If you operate under a different license, please include it with your submission.

-6. Wiki Links, while technically accepted, do prevent users from easily finding your linked content while outside the Obsidian Vault.
-Please consider using markdown links.
+7. Markdown links with relevant paths please.
+This is to ensure that the file you give the user, will be workable once downloaded.

 ### Optional